Everything you need to know about September rail strikes

 The following day (RMT), most trains will be cancelled.
 The train firm says: “Only 51 out of our 180 stations will be open.”
 Links wil run from London to Bromley South, Dartford and Sevenoaks, as well as the high-speed line from London St Pancras International to Ashford International, Canterbury and Ramsgate, with reduced service hours.

-Gatwick Express: Cancelled on both days of industrial action, but alternative Southern services between London and the airport are available (and much cheaper) on Saturday.
+Gatwick Express: Cancelled on both days of industrial action, but alternative Southern services between London and the airport are available.

 Thameslink: No trains will run on the Aslef strike day.
 On the RMT strike day, the central London core between London Bridge and St Pancras International will be closed during all industrial action.
 On the rest of the network, a much-reduced service will run between 7am and 7pm.